gallenc/kuwaiba-examples-1/kuwaiba-opennms-radio/kuwaiba-docker-compose-radio/README.md

  [http://localhost:8020/requisitions/kuwaiba-UK](http://localhost:8020/requisitions/kuwaiba-UK)

-A test requisition which uses a local CSV file is also provided using
+A test requisition which uses a local CSV file and runs without Kuwaiba running is also provided using

 [http://localhost:8020/requisitions/testrequisition](http://localhost:8020/requisitions/testrequisition)